MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

             the target when executed.
         env: Optional.
 A `dict` of `string` values that will be set as environment variables when the target is executed.
+        working_directory: Optional.
+A `string` that will be set as the custom working directory in the Xcode scheme's launch action.

     Return:
         A `struct` representing a launch action.